AlexSpencer27/cursor_workflow_assistant/docs/internal/INTERNAL_REVIEW.md

 # Internal Design Review Summary

-This document consolidates feedback from all design review sessions and captures perspectives from the multi-character review process.
-It ensures that the final design documents fully support the autonomous coding agent in generating production-ready code with minimal human intervention.
+This document consolidates feedback from all design review sessions during Stage One.
+The multi-character review process—involving the System Architect, Downstream Coding Agent, AI Agent Simulator, and Downstream User—has been critical to refining our design documents.

-**Feedback Summary:**
+## Review Sessions Overview
+- **Brainstorming:**
+  Initial design ideas were captured, outlining the high-level system vision.
+- **Architecture & Technical Deep Dive:**
+  Detailed analysis of system components, API contracts, and data models was conducted.
+- **Multi-Character Iterative Reviews:**
+  Multiple expert personas provided feedback, ensuring design robustness and scalability.

+## Consolidated Feedback
-- **System Architect:** Provides critical insights into the overall architecture, scalability, and modular design.
+- **System Architect:**

-- **Coding Agent:** Reviews the clarity of guidelines and confirms that the documents enable high autonomy in code generation.

-- **QA Engineer:** Emphasizes the importance of integration tests and closed-loop feedback for validating feature functionality.
+  - Recommended a modular, scalable architecture with clear stage separation.
+- **Downstream Coding Agent:**
+  - Emphasized adherence to a strict TDD approach and continuous integration.

-- **AI Agent Simulator:** Validates system performance, handling of edge cases, and overall resilience under realistic conditions.
+- **AI Agent Simulator:**

-- **End User/Stakeholder:** Offers feedback on usability, user experience, and the practical impact of the extension.

-This consolidated review serves as a comprehensive guide to ensure that all design aspects are addressed for an efficient and autonomous coding process.
+  - Validated that forced feedback loops and robust error handling meet performance standards.
+- **Downstream User/Stakeholder:**
+  - Confirmed that the design meets practical usability and development needs.

+## Outcome
+The iterative reviews have resulted in a set of refined design documents that:
+- Clearly delineate the two-stage process.
+- Define specific milestones, acceptance criteria, and integration points.
+- Lay a robust foundation for Stage Two: Autonomous Code Generation.